 Does a Root Canal Hurt as Much as They Say?

 “I’d rather have a root canal!”
 We’ve all heard the jokes.
 When something unpleasant or painful comes up, you might hear it compared to this much-dreaded dental procedure.
-Why do people think of it as torture?
-Does a root canal hurt as bad as we’ve been led to believe?
+Over the years, root canals have gotten a bad reputation for being painful.
+But the truth is, today’s root canals are much

-The root canal’s bad reputation goes back a long way.
-A long time ago, any dental procedure could be painful.
-Local anesthetics weren’t widely used by dentists until the 1950s.
-If you had a toothache to begin with, and a dentist started drilling without these nerve-numbing drugs, of course a root canal hurts.
+The idea that root canals are very painful comes from stories shared many years ago.
+In the past, dental tools and numbing methods were not as advanced as they are now.
+Local anesthetics were not widely used by dentists until the 1950s.
+If you had a toothache to begin with, and a dentist started drilling without these nerve-numbing drugs, of course a root canal would hurt.

 Why Do I Need a Root Canal?

 Having a root canal is really not much different than having a cavity filled.
-(Read Cavity Filling: What to Expect When Having Cavities Filled).
-One difference is that the procedure may take two visits to complete.
+One difference is that a root canal may take two visits to complete.

-1. At the first appointment, the dentist will administer a local anesthetic to numb the tooth.
-Many patients think that the shot is the most painful part of the procedure.
+1. Before getting started, the dentist will administer a local anesthetic to completely numb the tooth.
+Some patients feel a quick pinch or slight sting.
+Though this lasts only a few seconds, many patients report that the shot was the most uncomfortable part of the procedure!

-2. Once the tooth is numb, the dentist will use a drill to make a small opening on the top of the tooth.
+2. Once the tooth is numb, the rest of the root canal should be pain-free.
+The dentist will use a drill to make a small opening on the top of the tooth.
 They will drill down until they reach the pulp chamber.

 3. With very small tools, the dentist will clean the pulp out of the center of the tooth.
 They will take special care to remove all of the infected tissue.
 They may apply some medicine to the pulp chamber to make sure no new bacteria can grow.